 Between the Romagna Apennines and the sea, about 15 km from the Adriatic Riviera of Rimini and about 30 km from Ravenna, is Cesena, a beautiful Malatestian town.

 One of the most important artistic points of interest in Romagna, Cesena is a must for good food and wine lovers.
-The lordship of the Malatesta family brought Cesena to the apex of its culture and history, with some architectural and artistic treasures that can still be visited today.
+The lordship of the Malatesta family brought Cesena to the peak of its culture and history, with some architectural and artistic treasures that can still be visited today.

 Cesena’s important international position in the agri-food sector and its culinary traditions place the town among the most important destinations of the Romagna hinterland.